Start your career at Vinnies WA!

 Positions

-- Permanent Full-time position
+- Permanent full-time

 The Impact Officer plays a key role in strengthening Vinnies WA’s ability to understand, measure, and enhance the difference it makes in the community.
 Working within the organisation’s Impact Team, the role supports the development and use of frameworks, tools, and systems that ensure meaningful data is captured, analysed, and translated into actionable insights.